-Which brand would you trust more?
-One that’s been around for just a few years?
-Or one that’s been around for a few centuries?
-Of course, the lure of the new, the shiny, the technologically state of art is massive but remember that brands that have stood the time have done so for a reason: They are already so perfect that nobody felt the need to tinker with their formula at all.
-And they still continue to sell… often, outpacing their younger rivals by acres of competence, efficacy and well proven results.
+Do you know why some brands stick around for a few centuries?
+Because they are already so perfect that nobody felt the need to tinker with their formula at all.
+And they still continue to sell… with competence, efficacy and well proven results.

 These then, right here, are the world’s oldest beauty products.
-And don’t be fooled by appearances… they may have donned new robes on the outside but inside are the same classic formulas that have been around for a 100 years or more!
+And don’t be fooled by appearances… they may have donned new robes on the outside but inside are the same classic formulas that have been around for a century or more!

 Each one is a cult formula that everyone should try at least once.